smallisl/reposcore-py/README.md

 # reposcore-py
-A CLI for scoring student participation in an open-source class repo, implemted in Python.
+A CLI for scoring student participation in an open-source class repo, implemented in Python.

 ## Install dependencies